yixiongng/my-project/README.md

               "src/assets/leaflet/leaflet.js"
  ]           ]

-*note: make sure the directory of the file is the same directory with step 5
+*note: make sure all the directory of the file is the same directory with step 3

-7. this is how leaflet.component.html look like
+5. this is how xxx.component.html look like
 <!DOCTYPE html>
 <html lang="en">